CodeWorks-FullStack/spring25_redacted/readme.md

 ## Broken Things

+- App is in darkmode with no styles for it

 - Form `name` for the input title is incorrect and does not match model

 - Form submit button is not inside the form